DavidG1011/SVM-Vehicle-Detection-and-Tracking/README.md

 **Optimization:**

 To optimize classification: I played with many different color values, spatial bin sizes, heat thresholds, and scales, as mentioned above.
-I also explored the ever frustrating world of: "Just because my classifier is accurate doesn't mean it will be good on the video." for about 2 days or so.
-It was great, I'm planning to go back next summer.
+I also explored the ever-frustrating world of: "Just because my classifier is accurate for a single image doesn't mean it will be accurate with a video." for about 2 days or so.
+It was great.
+I'm planning to go back next summer.

-My final paramaters for everything after many tweakings are as follows:
+My final paramaters after many tweaks are as follows:

 * hogcolorspace = 'YCrCb'
 * spatialbinsize = (32,32)